zhlnhn/DBFinalProject/readme.md

 # Note
 We have changed our dataset selections for the reason that there were 2 empty columns (latitude, longitude) in NYC parking tickets dataset.
-If you may, please regrade our schema part.
+Please regrade our schema part.
 Thanks!

 # Github link
 https://github.com/zhlnhn/DBFinalProject